 "Yes, Dawn, he would.
 He's a vampire.
 An evil, undead thing.
 Can you possibly put aside your little schoolgirl crush on him long enough to get that straight?"

-The younger girl just shook her head.
 "You really are the stupidest even if you are the Slayer."
-She hurried up the stairs and slammed her door.
+She hurried upstairs and slammed her door.

-Joyce carefully picked up the frame.
-She looked at the unharmed picture and shook her head.
+Her mother carefully picked up the frame.
+She looked at the picture and shook her head.
 "She's real, Buffy, you can't make her go away."

 "This isn't about her, Mom.
 It's about me.
-I have this psycho vamp building little Buffy shrines and dressing up his half of a life size slayer doll and god how I don't want to know what he does with that during the day."
+I have this psycho-vamp building little Buffy shrines and dressing up the top half of a mannequin into a partial life-size slayer doll—and God how I don't want to know what he does with that during the day."

 "Honey, I know you've had a lot to handle lately and that this is upsetting.
 But it's really nothing compared to what Dawn is going through."
-Joyce reached out for her but Buffy shrugged away.
+Her mom reached for her but Buffy shrugged away.

 As she left the room to get the broom she heard her mother's exasperated, "Buffy."
 She ignored it.